Plan-At/PlanAt-Server-FastAPI/Document/FeatureSpec.md

 ### V2 Endpoint
 After period of development, while we're getting more functionality, the code are getting messier, so it's time to rewrite some of these code
 - Break code into smaller file by utilize the Router API
-- New URL scheme that indicate the action of this endpoint at the end; no longer differentiate whether an endpoint is public or not
+- New URL scheme that describe the action of this endpoint at the end; combined public and private endpoint, authenticate based on the token passed-in
-- Asynchronous possible, performance optimization is the priority now
+- Performance is the priority now;
+using direct native connection to the database achieved resulted unnoticeable API latency optimized query to reduce overhead

 ## Boneyard
 ### Delayed Features
-#### Mobile Client (Portrait Interface)
-While resizing the text and image isn't hard, but is where to place elements:
-For example the navigation rail, available to put on the left side in landscape mode, but in mobile must place on the bottom of screen
 #### Tagging
 Might not a significant feature